icecream126/icecream126.github.io/_pages/blog.md

 <a name="3">[3]</a>Choudhary, Kamal, et al. "The joint automated repository for various integrated simulations (JARVIS) for data-driven materials design." npj computational materials 6.1 (2020): 173.

 <a name="4">[4]</a>Hayes, Thomas, et al. "Simulating 500 million years of evolution with a language model."
 Science (2025): eads0018.

+<a name="5">[5]</a>Batzner, Simon, et al. "E (3)-equivariant graph neural networks for data-efficient and accurate interatomic potentials."
+Nature communications 13.1 (2022): 2453.

+<a name="6">[6]</a>Geiger, Mario, and Tess Smidt. "e3nn: Euclidean neural networks." arXiv preprint arXiv:2207.09453 (2022).

+<a name="7">[7]</a>Pelaez, Raul P., et al. "Torchmd-net 2.0: Fast neural network potentials for molecular simulations."
+Journal of Chemical Theory and Computation 20.10 (2024): 4076-4087.